therewasaguy/DM2193b-webdev-SP16/schedule_overview_grid.md

             <br/>
             HW:
             <ul>
             <li>Create a Style Guide for your website using a program of your choice (it could be Photoshop, or HTML/CSS).
 Use <a href="http://www.yelp.com/styleguide">Yelp</a> as inspiration.
+Post to Slack with hashtag #wk4a.
 Include sections for:</li>
             <ul>
                 <li>Color</li>
                 <li>Typography</li>